a-type/dimension/README.md

 # dimension
 Seamless and intuitive keyboard selection for the web

+## Getting Started

+Right now, the only supported binding is React: [`@dimension/react`](./packages/react).

+Check out the docs for that package to see how to use it.

 ## Repo Structure

 This is a Yarn + TS monorepo in the pattern of [this post](https://juliangaramendy.dev/monorepo-demo/).